 - Find a space near a window that will work for taking your photos.
-Look for a spot with soft natural light, which is just sunlight.
+Look for a spot with soft natural light.
 Try to stay out of direct sunlight though as it creates harsh highlights and shadows on the skin.
 Typically, a bed or dinner table works well.

 - Lightly declutter and move things from your space so that you can move around easily.